shuxg2017/single-relation-extraction-demo/README.md

 # Single Relation Extraction Demo
 <br>

-## This is just a showcase of single relation extraction, so the code is not available.
+## This is just a showcase of single relation extraction.
 The approach is by using self attention and entity aware attention.
 <br>

 ### Data Examples